NicolasBrinkhus/LoginSession/README.md

-# LoginSession
+# LoginSession & Face Recognition API
-Login Session with ReactJS
+Login Session and Face Recognition API made all with ReactJS.